 So, people have asked me how many countries are in the Netherlands.
 There’s only one country in the Netherlands: the Netherlands.
 Holland is not a country, but a region of the Netherlands that is made up of two provinces where most of the population of the Netherlands lives.
-(Provinces are similar to counties.)
+(Provinces are similar to states.)
 The Netherlands is made of twelve provinces and the ones specific to Holland are Noord Holland and Zuid Holland.
-Each province has their own form of government and aid in maintaining regional infrastructure, helping encourage investments in the region, etc.
+Each province has its own form of government and aid in maintaining regional infrastructure, helping encourage investments in the region, etc.

 Here’s a map showing you where Holland is located within the Netherlands.
 Find Amsterdam and the Hague to locate Holland….

-I live in the Hague and I used to live in Amsterdam, which are both part of Holland.
+I live in the Hague and I used to live in Amsterdam, which are both parts of Holland.
 That said, I will say that I’m living in Holland as I’ve lived in both the Noord Holland (North Holland) and Zuid Holland (South Holland) provinces.
 Someone who lives in Maastricht (in Limburg) would not be living in Holland.
 (I should mention that not all Dutchies are sticklers about this difference and sometimes will say Holland just to make things easy as they think that people can’t locate their hometown.)
-I’ve met quite a few people from the eastern part of the Netherlands who do not appreciate when people ask them if they’re from Holland.
+I’ve met quite a few people from the eastern part of the Netherlands who do not appreciate it when people ask them if they’re from Holland.

 Side note: I absolutely love exploring the beautiful cities in Holland.
 You’ll find so many charming cities in Holland.
 My favorites include Haarlem, Leiden, Amsterdam (of course), Delft, and The Hague!
 Outside of Holland, you’ll also find a lot of beautiful Dutch cities, including Maastricht, Sneek, and Breda.

 Why is Holland used more than the Netherlands?!